PaulBlanche/frugal/docs/data/api/02-script-loader.md

 }
 ```

 You can define multiple bundles.
-For example if you want to have a bundle `'body'` for scripts that goes in the body, and a bundle `'head'` for scripts that goes in the head, you can define two bundles :
+For example if you want to have a bundle `'body'` for scripts that goes in the body, and a bundle `'head'` for scripts that goes in the head, you can define two bundles:

 ```ts
 new ScriptLoader({